 - Cover with a damp cloth, and let rise for a final time, on the counter.
 This will take about 2 hours, if your house is around 70 degrees.
 OR you can put it in the refrigerator and let the final rise happen overnight.
 The dough can be in the refrigerator for 10-12 hours at this stage.

 - Once your dough has gone through its final rise and has risen slightly and is puffy on top, preheat your oven to 450 degrees F. You can test to see if your dough is ready by doing gently pressing a floured thumb into the dough.
 If it indents and gradually releases, but still holds a finger shape, you're ready.
 If it indents and doesn't release at all, it still needs time to rise.
-If your fingerprint jumps right back up to flat, your dough isn't quite ready.
+Let it ferment in half hour more increments, until ready.
+If your fingerprint jumps right back up to flat, your dough is overproofed (but still bake it!).
 Let it ferment in half hour more increments, until ready.

 - Wait until oven is preheated, then place parchment over the top of your dough and flip over, so that the seam side is now on the parchment paper and you are able to score the top of the dough.